Aboubakar Gakou

+Gakou started his career with Petro in 2015 and has won four national championships with the team since, while being a three-time MVP winner as well.
+He won his first BAL championship in 2024.

 Professional career

 Gakou started playing basketball only at age 17.
 A year later, in 2015, he was a prospect on the roster of Petro de Luanda.
 He won his first Angolan championship in 2019.
 Gakou was named the league's Most Valuable Player of the 2020–21 season after winning his second championship with the team.
 He was forced to miss the 2021 BAL season after he tested positive for COVID-19, making it impossible for him to join the bubble.

 In the 2021–22 season, Gakou helped Petro win the national treble.
 He also helped his team reach the 2022 BAL Finals, where the team lost to US Monastir.
-On May 27, Gakou was named to the BAL All-Defensive Team.
+On 27 May Gakou was named to the BAL All-Defensive Team.

+Gakou won his fourth consecutive Angolan League title in 2023, and was named league MVP for a second time.

+On 12 May 2024 Gakou was named the Angolan Basketball League Regular Season MVP, the same day after Petro won a fifth straight title.
+On 1 June he won his first BAL championship.

+In the 2024–25 season, Petro won its sixth straight national championship, tying an Angolan League record by Primeiro de Agosto.
+On May 30, 2025, he won his third MVP award.

 National team career

 Internationally, Gakou has played for the Angola national basketball team.
 He was on the roster for AfroBasket 2021.